20 Tips Before Traveling Internationally

 16. Activate your phone’s global capabilities.
 There's usually a charge for doing this, but it is much less than the roaming charges you’ll get if you don’t.

-can help you find great deals in a variety of countries, and has options from local deals to transportation options.
+17. Download the Travelzoo app.
+The Travelzoo app can help you find great deals in a variety of countries, and has options from local deals to transportation options.

 Luggage & packing